JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 ```

 ### 2) A participant who has used any illegal drug in the past year.
 This dataset was for more recent (active) users and also has the benefit of being more balanced.
-Dataset 1 had 1585 positives (1) and only 300 negatives (0).
+Dataset 1 had 1585 positives (value of 1) and only 300 negatives (value of 0).
 The benefit of having a more balanced dataset will be seen in the modelling section later on.
 This dataset on the other hand has 1174 positives and 711 negatives.

 ```python
 # Dataset 2: Used illegal drugs in past year